-The consultant will perform a comprehensive study of existing floodplain conditions and the level of threat to residents, critical infrastructure, and the environment.
-All data collected will be summarized into an existing conditions assessment.
-The assessment will allow the consultant to better understand topography of the area, locate the source of flooding concerns, and determine potential stormwater solutions for implementation.
+Perform a comprehensive study of existing floodplain conditions and the level of threat to residents, critical infrastructure, and the environment.
+All data collected in the above-mentioned tasks will be summarized into an existing conditions assessment.
+Review baseline 2D model to assess the problem areas and drainage structures within the Town for drainage into Beaverpond Creek and the Spring Street Tributary.
+The model will be reviewed for potential floodplain storage options in the upstream reaches of Beaverpond Creek and Spring Street Tributary.
+The assessment would allow the engineer to better understand topography of the area, locate the source of flooding concerns, and determine stormwater solutions for implementation.